I HADN’T PLANNED on writing a sequel, or anything much after getting my memoir, Train Gone, out of my system.

 She said she’d stumbled upon my website and was appalled.
 She asked how I could possibly say the things I was saying, how could I write what I was writing?
 And why was I so angry?
 She further stated that, since we were from the same area and grew up going to the same Kingdom Hall, she didn’t understand how my experiences could have been so different from hers.

 And why was I still so angry?
-Well, in certain blogs and in many parts of Train Gone, I’m sure I did appear angry; Train Gone is sort of my “before” photo.
+Well, in certain blogs and in many parts of Train Gone, I’m sure I did seem angry; Train Gone is sort of my “before” photo.
 I was quite the rebellious and unhappy teen, and later—a confused young woman.
 But still angry?
 Nah.
-I mean, it may look like anger to someone who’s told to think that leaving the fold and living life in a different kind of truth is a terrible thing, but no, not angry.
+It may look like anger to someone who’s told to think that leaving the fold, living life in a different kind of truth, is a terrible thing, but no, not angry.

-Then it hit me.
 Kyrie eleison!
 It would probably make her feel better to know that the Society is right; I’m living under a bridge somewhere, mentally diseased, and my life is just utter chaos because I’m not in the Truth.
 Knowing that would make some J-Dubs feel so much better, and they’d get to be right about who they think I am.
 They’d get to be right about how they’re living their lives.

-There are many bumps and stark realizations along the way which include self-medicating with lots of alcohol.
-I knew that then, but at the same time I didn’t know, if that makes sense.
-Regardless, the excessive drinking and harsh realizations may cause a knee-jerk reaction.
-Please take care of yourselves while reading.
+There are many bumps and stark realizations along the way, including self-medicating with lots of alcohol.
+I sort of knew I had a problem with alcohol then, but at the same time, I didn’t know, if that makes sense.
+Regardless, the excessive drinking and harsh realizations might cause a knee-jerk reaction for some.
+Take care of yourselves while reading.

-Mirrors Strike Back picks up where Train Gone leaves off because I read and watched Misery.
+This book picks up where Train Gone leaves off because I read and watched Misery.
 I know how pissed Annie Wilkes was over her “Rocket Man” chapter plays; that whole skirting-past-the-cliffhanger shit ticks me off, too.